Friday, 18 April 2014

 Good Friday Evening - Tenebrae of Holy Saturday

 Tenebrae for Holy Saturday takes place in the late afternoon or evening of Good Friday.
 The choir altar remains as it was after Vespers this morning with six candlesticks and altar Cross now unveiled.
-Choir reverences are omitted until after None tomorrow.
+Choir reverences are omitted until after None tomorrow morning.
 All reverence the Cross with a genuflection.

 At the usual time Compline is recited on a monotone, as the Little Hours were in the morning and yesterday.
 Its structure is exactly the same as yesterday.
 After the Canticle Christus factus est...Mortem autem crucis (only) is said, the Miserere and Respice follow as before.
 The altar candles remain unlit until Mattins.

 At Mattins the first antiphon is In pace in idipsum.
 The psalms are strictly proper, in the first nocturn Pss.
 4, 14 & 15.
 After the last verse of each psalm a candle is exstinguished on the hearse.
 The Lamentations of Jeremy form the first nocturn lessons with the Prayer of Jeremy as third lesson.
 There is a splendid and beautiful ad libitum tone for the latter.
 In the second nocturn Pss.
 23, 26 & 29 are sung.
 The second nocturn lessons are again from St. Augustine on the psalms.
 In the third nocturn Pss.
 53, 75 & 87 are sung.
 The lessons are again from St. Paul to the Hebrews.
 The theme of the service is Christ in the Tomb.